jlumbroso/gmail-face-images/README.md

-# gmail-face-images
+# Gmail Face Images

-This version of the extension just replaces all Gmail images with a dummy image.
-This is proof of concept.
-The next version will replace the images with the faces of the people in the email.
+This extension allows you to import previously exported student data (with the [Penn Class List Scraper](https://github.com/jlumbroso/penn-classlist-scraper) for instance, or manually produced), and have these images substituted to missing images in Gmail.